zakattack9/WRaPiC/README.md

 static routers=<router-ip-address>
 static domain_name_servers=<dns-ip-address>
 ```
+  - A sample `dhcpcd.conf` is provided [here](./dhcpcd.conf)
+  - Note that the static IP address for `wlan0` should be within the DHCP pool range on the router
-3) Install [dnsmasq](https://www.linux.org/docs/man8/dnsmasq.html) with `sudo apt install dnsmasq`
+3) `sudo apt install dnsmasq` to install [dnsmasq](https://www.linux.org/docs/man8/dnsmasq.html)
-4) Backup existing `dnsmasq.conf` with `sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.backup`
+4) `sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.backup` to backup the existing `dnsmasq.conf`
 5) Create a new dnsmasq config file with `sudo nano /etc/dnsmasq.conf` and add the following
-  - Note that the `listen-address` is the same as the `static ip-address` for `eth0` declared in `dhcpcd.conf`
-  - If you have more than three worker nodes, declare more `dhcp-host` as needed with the correct MAC addresses
-  - `ifconfig eth0` can be used to find each RPi’s MAC address (look next to “ether”)
 ```bash
 # Provide a DHCP service over our eth0 adapter (ethernet port)
 interface=eth0